oomsveta/s19-libft/README.md

 # Libft

-Libft is the first project given to the students of School 19.
+Libft is the first project given to the students of 19 Coding School.

 WIP